redhat-openstack/ansible-nfv/docs/tripleo/post_install/openstack_tasks.md

 * Setup Openstack environment
     * Creates and prepares the virtual pip environment with all required command line tools.
       Creates clouds.yml file with all the details for the connection to the Openstack env.
+* Creates users, projects and clouds.yaml user configs
+    * Creates users and projects based on the specified variables.
+    * Generates users rc files.
+    * Generates users configs within the clouds.yaml file for the later tasks by the users.
 * Creates networks
     * Creates networks, subnets and routers by using the variables list provided to the play.
       Public networks sets as a gateway on the router and private networks sets as a router interface by using the 'external' flag within the variables provided.